AROUND THE WORLD

 Reflections in a Sailor’s Eyes follows our exploration of life through a series of sixteen short stories, starting with first becoming Jack and Jude on our African Honeymoon in 1969, a five-month overland journey from England to South Africa in a derelict VW van.
 Adding further dimensions are stories and snippets from our maturing years in the same vessel we home built in 1973.
 Banyandah

 A book for all who like adventures, courage, love, and encouragement

-The simplest and best ideas complied from building, maintaining and managing vessels for forty years.
+The simplest and best ideas complied from the building, maintaining and managing vessels for forty years.
 Illustrated with photographs, diagrams and in Jude’s unique style.
-As Cap’n Jack says, “Best take her word, she’s the one keeping Banyandah in top shape.”
+As Cap’n Jack says, “Best take her word, she’s the one that keeps Banyandah in top shape.”

 Excellent yarn, Lovely ending, Really enjoyed reading it.

 It’s a fantastic book that warrants a second and third read.
 Chock full of tips and hints for the not so experienced, history woven through in an interesting way, and a great story.
 Sailing story, love story, history, travel – what more could a reader want?